AidanShah/beautiful-jekyll/designing_studies.md

 Then, for your chosen situation, write a response to the following:
 1. Identify a statistical question you could ask in that situation.

+You could ask how the elevation of the berries effects the taste.

-2. Identify the population you would study to answer the question.
+3. Identify the population you would study to answer the question.
 What information about the population would help answer your question?

-3. Identify a feasible sample frame, and explain your reasoning.
+5. Identify a feasible sample frame, and explain your reasoning.
-4. Identify the sampling method you would use, and explain your reasoning.
+6. Identify the sampling method you would use, and explain your reasoning.
 What makes this method better than the others?
-5. What biases may come up, and how would you address them?
+7. What biases may come up, and how would you address them?